-Engineers are switching their career to finance from technical field.
+Engineers are switching their career to finance from a technical field.
 Financial institutes are also opted for the technical students over other because of the analytical & logical skills.
-How an engineer can get in to Investment banking & what are the additional skills required for this.
-Explore more with this article.
+How an engineer can get into Investment banking & what are the additional skills required for this.
+Explore more about this article.

-1. Engineers are looked on favorably by investment bankers
+1. Engineers are looked on favourably by investment bankers

 because of their technical aptitude.

 2. Investment banking employs a lot of calculus and

 3. Engineers from their respective domains are able to bring in their

 respective expertise.
 For e.g. A chemical engineer may know

 a lot about chemicals which will help him/her conduct equity research